-4.3 Some MATLAB commands for this lab
+4.4 Some Matlab commands for this lab

-• Fourier Series Synthesis in MATLAB: The function fourier_synthesis is a function that we provide to compute the approximate T-second Fourier series synthesis formula, equation (4.6).
-Its inputs are the period T and a set of 2N + 1 Fourier coefficients.
+• Fourier Series Synthesis in Matlab: The function fourier_synthesis is a function that we provide to compute the approximate T-second Fourier series synthesis formula, equation (4.6).
+Its inputs are the period T and a set of 2N+1 Fourier coefficients.
 Its output is the synthesized signal.
-The calling command is where CC is a vector containing the Fourier coefficients, T is the interval (in seconds) over which the Fourier series is applied. periods is the (integer) number of periods to include in the resynthesis; periods defaults to a value of 1 if not provided.
+The calling command is where CC is a vector containing the Fourier coefficients, T is the period in seconds over which the Fourier series is applied. periods is the (integer) number of periods to include in the resynthesis; periods defaults to a value of 1 if not provided.
 The optional parameter Ns specifies how many samples per period to include in the output signal.

+'''

-[ss,tt] = fourier_synthesis(CC, T, periods, Ns);
+[ss,tt] = fourier_synthesis(CC, T, periods ,Ns);

+'''

-It is assumed that CC contains the coefficients $\alpha{-N} \dots \alpha_N$.
+It is assumed that CC contains the coefficients $C{-N} \dots C_N$.
 (N is implicitly determined from the length of CC.)
-Thus, CC has length 2N + 1, the CC(n) element contains the Fourier series coefficient α{n-N-1} .
-Further, note that the α_0 coefficient falls at CC(N+1).
+Thus, CC has length 2N + 1, the CC(n) element contains